 Beginner Fishing Programs

-Want to go fishing or take your kids fishing, but don't know where to start?
+Want to go fishing, but don't know where to start?
 Here’s how:

 - Go Fish: Families can learn the basics of fishing through fun, hands-on activities.
 Equipment and bait are provided or bring your own.
 Check the Go Fish calendar for upcoming events.

-- Tackle Loaner Program: 30 state parks loan fishing equipment-- just like a library loans books.
-Individuals can borrow rods, reels and tackle for up to 7 days of fishing.
+- Tackle Loaner Program: Many state parks loan fishing equipment - just like a library loans books.
+Individuals can borrow rods, reels and tackle for up to seven days of fishing.
 Find a loaner site near you.

 Support Healthy Fish Populations